-The manuscript should be between 11 and 25 pages in length including figures, tables, pictures, and references.
-It should not exceed 7,500 words or 40,000 characters.
+The manuscript should be submitted in Microsoft Word.
+Because the final version should be between 11 and 25 pages in length including figures, tables, pictures, and references, the manuscript should not exceed 7,500 words or 40,000 characters.

 The text should begin on the next page following.
 It is recommended and, in the case of longer submissions, required that the text be divided into up to six subsections designated by Roman numerals (I, II, III, etc.) and subsection titles.

 All figures and, separately, all tables should be consecutively numbered in Arabic numerals (1, 2, 3, etc.) in order of appearance and referenced in the text.
 The title of a figure is placed at the bottom of the figure, while the title of a table is placed at the top of the table.
-Authors are strongly encouraged to use colors in figures, tables, and photos to enhance legibility and clarity, even though the printed version is currently available only in black-and-white.
+Authors are strongly encouraged to use colors in figures, tables, and photos to enhance legibility and clarity.

-Except in titles or quotations that may observe the original author’s choices, spellings of English-language words and other usage issues (for example, the use of double- vs. single-quotation marks) should follow standard American practice.
+The reference for issues of style and presentation for this journal is the Chicago Manual of Style, 17th edition (Chicago: University of Chicago Press, 2017).
+Except in titles or quotations that may observe the original author’s choices, the spelling of English-language words and other presentation issues in which British and U.S. styles may differ (for example, the use of double- vs. single-quotation marks) should follow standard American practice.

-All references and citations are to be presented in the Korean Hangul alphabet or the Roman alphabet.
-Sources in other scripts (for example, Chinese, Japanese, Russian, Greek, Arabic, or Hebrew) should be transliterated into Hangul or the Roman alphabet, depending on whether the bibliography or section of the list of references is in Korean or English.
+All references and citations are to be presented in the Korean Hangeul alphabet or the Roman alphabet.
+For English-language submissions, sources in other scripts (for example, Chinese, Japanese, Russian, Greek, Arabic, or Hebrew) should be transliterated.
+For Korean-language submissions, house style allows that, at the author(s)’ discretion, sources in other scripts may be presented in the original format.

 Kim, Suk-young.
 2014.
 DMZ Crossing: Performing Emotional Citizenship along the Korean Border.
 New York: Columbia University Press.